Mike-Leo-Smith/Console-fx/README.md

 ## About

 ### License
-The program is released under LGPL v3.
-Include this message in your program if you want to copy any part into your project.
+The program is a free software.
+You can do anything to it with non-commercial purpose.

 ### Contact
 Email: mango@live.cn